garrandall/popular-music-data/tracks/survival-of-the-fittest-mobb-deep.md

 I'll be on the block hustlin countin my stacks
-No doubt, watchin my back and proceed with caution Five-oh lurkin, no time to get lost in -- the system Niggaz usin fake names to get out quick
+No doubt, watchin my back and proceed with caution Five-oh lurkin, no time to get lost in -- the system Niggas usin fake names to get out quick
 My brother did it and got bagged with two ounces I-llegal world where squads hit the block hard
 Ask my man Twin when he got bagged, that fucked me up God